Types of CRM Software: Which One Is Right for Your Business?

 The core features of an operational CRM include sales automation, marketing automation, and service automation.

 Sales automation involves streamlining manual and repetitive steps in the sales process, such as appointment scheduling, pipeline management, lead conversion, and taking notes.
-This frees up your sales team from administrative tasks and allows them to focus more on selling products and interacting with customers.
-Furthermore, it lessens the chance of tasks from falling through the cracks as all pipeline stages have a corresponding action point and next step, with notification alerts sent to agents for their attention.
+This frees up your sales team from administrative tasks and allows them to focus on selling products and interacting with customers.
+It also lessens tasks from falling through the cracks since it sends notification alerts to agents as each task moves through the sales pipeline stages.

 Another aspect of sales automation is lead scoring, which involves ranking your prospects to let sales representatives hone in on which leads are worth pursuing or are ready to engage with your business.
 For instance, Freshsales, which is an example of this type of CRM, can be set up to monitor your leads and automatically enrich their profile based on available information on the web and interactions with your company.

-An operational CRM’s marketing automation feature streamlines repetitive marketing tasks, such as email marketing campaigns, workflows, and social media posts.
+An operational CRM’s marketing automation feature simplifies repetitive marketing tasks, such as initiating email marketing campaigns, workflows, and social media posts.
 This process nurtures leads by identifying your audience, choosing the right content, and automatically triggering actions based on a set schedule or the customer’s behavior.
-Effective marketing automation tools let you focus on growing your business without worrying about every message or post you have to send.

-Customer service automation is the process of significantly reducing human labor when servicing clients to improve customer satisfaction and decrease labor costs.
+Customer service automation significantly reduces human labor when servicing clients, improving customer satisfaction, and decreasing labor costs.
 Modern CRM systems incorporate help desk tools, such as a knowledge base, artificial intelligence (AI) chatbots, canned responses, a self-service customer portal, and an interactive voice response (IVR) system.

 2. Analytical CRM